Dental Implants Boston

 Does Getting Dental Implants Hurt?

-Placing implants involves very little discomfort during the surgery because you will be mumb.
-You will experience some soreness for a few days afterward, which usually can be managed with over the counter pain medications such as Tylenol or Advil.
-The discomfort should have lessened significantly after two or three days.
+Placing implants involves very little discomfort during the surgery because you will be numb.
+You will experience some soreness for a few days afterward, which usually can be managed with over-the-counter pain medications such as Tylenol or Advil.
+The discomfort should lessen significantly after two or three days.

 Are Dental Implants Safe?

-When performed by an experienced and well trained clinician and as long as you are in good health, it is safe to get dental implants.
+When provided by an experienced and well-trained clinician, and as long as you are in good health, it is safe to get dental implants.
 Certain conditions such as gum disease that can put you at risk for implant complications or failure will need to be treated beforehand.

 Smoking or uncontrolled diabetes can affect your body’s ability to heal after surgery, which can lead to treatment complications or failure.